-We're all about literacy here at Nest.
-With that being said, we're raising readers!
-Each month we choose books to not only encourage reading but to expand our knowledge and continue learning beyond the classroom.
+We're all about LITERACY here at Nest.
+Because we love to read, we're raising readers!
+Each month we choose BOOKS to not only encourage READING but to expand our knowledge and continue LEARNING beyond the classroom.

 According to kidshealth.org; Reading aloud to your baby is a wonderful shared activity you can continue for years to come — and it's important for your baby's brain.
 The more stories you read aloud, the more words your baby will hear and the better they'll be able to talk.
 Reading aloud:

 teaches a baby about communication